Kildonan Teacher Training Institute

 The Kildonan Teacher Training Institute is accredited by the Orton-Gillingham Academy of Practitioners and Educators.
 From its inception, The Kildonan School has had an underlying, secondary mission: to share our wealth of knowledge about dyslexia and appropriate ways to address it.

-Currently, a Supervising Fellow and Fellows-In-Training provide courses at the Associate and Certified Levels.
+Currently, a Supervising Fellow, a Fellow, and Fellow-In-Training provide courses at the Associate and Certified Levels.
 The founding faculty of the Kildonan program have lectured extensively as well as developed and published a variety of teaching materials.
 Each year, a diverse group of trainees with varying backgrounds gather on the Kildonan campus, and often travel internationally to participate from regions around the world where dyslexia populations of students are underserved.

 Associate Level Orton-Gillingham

 Training & Practicum